Emerging market currencies to watch

-The Brazilian real is the official currency of Brazil and the 19th most traded globally, accounting for an average daily volume of US$51 billion in 2016.
-It was introduced on 1 July 1994 as part of ‘Plano Real’, a plan to stabilise and grow the Brazilian economy and put an end to the country’s hyperinflation after 14 years.
-Since then, Brazil’s economy has grown by more than 2.5% a year on average, making it the world’s eighth largest economy.
-Its gross domestic product (GDP) is US$2.05 trillion.
+The Brazilian real is the official currency of Brazil and, according to the most recent BIS foreign exchange turnover report, ranks as the 20th most traded globally.1 It was introduced on 1 July 1994 as part of ‘Plano Real’, a plan to stabilise and grow the Brazilian economy and put an end to the country’s hyperinflation after 14 years.

 Russian ruble (RUB)

-The Russian ruble (sometimes spelt ‘rouble’) is the official currency of the Russian Federation and the 17th most traded globally, accounting for an average daily volume of US$58 billion in 2016.
-While a form of the ruble was first introduced in the 13th century, the modern ruble was issued by the Bank of Russia in 1991 after the collapse of the Soviet Union.
+The Russian ruble (sometimes spelt ‘rouble’) is the official currency of the Russian Federation and the 17th most traded globally, accounting for an average daily volume of $72 billion in 2019.1 While a form of the ruble was first introduced in the 13th century, the modern ruble was issued by the Bank of Russia in 1991 after the collapse of the Soviet Union.
 It was redenominated between 1999 and 2001 as a result of rising inflation.
-The rate chosen was 1 to 1000 – meaning one newly issued ruble note was equivalent to 1000 of its older counterparts.
+The rate chosen was 1 to 1000 – meaning one newly-issued ruble note was equivalent to 1000 of its older counterparts.

 Indian rupee (INR)

 The Indian rupee is the official currency of the Republic of India.
-It is the 18th most traded currency globally, with an average daily volume of US$58 billion in 2016.
-The rupee can be traced back to a silver coin called the rupiya, issued by Sher Shah Suri between 1540 and 1545, with a version of the Indian currency in use ever since.
-Today it is issued by the Reserve Bank of India under the RBI Act 1934.
+According to the most recent BIS foreign exchange turnover report, it is the 16th most traded currency globally, with an average daily volume of $113 billion in 2019.1 The rupee can be traced back to a silver coin called the rupiya, issued by Sher Shah Suri between 1540 and 1545, with a version of the Indian currency in use ever since.
+Today, it is issued by the Reserve Bank of India under the RBI Act 1934.

 Chinese renminbi (CNH)

 The country’s GDP grew by an average of 9.1% annually between 1998 and 2017.
-China is currently the world’s second largest national economy with a GDP of US$12 trillion according to both the IMF and World Bank.
-However, critics have suggested that this growth has been fuelled by the country’s monetary policies, which they claim have kept its currency undervalued against the dollar and other major currencies – making its exports more competitive and enabling it to maintain a trade surplus with other major economies.
+China is currently the world’s second largest national economy in nominal GDP terms, with an IMF estimation setting it at $16.6 trillion in 2021.
+However, critics have suggested that this growth has been fueled by the country’s monetary policies, which they claim have kept its currency undervalued against the dollar and other major currencies – making its exports more competitive and enabling it to maintain a trade surplus with other major economies.

 The renminbi was pegged against the dollar from 1994 to 2005, meaning its exchange rate was controlled by the PBoC.
 Research by the European Central Bank (ECB) suggests that a similar peg continued unofficially until at least 2010.
-While the PBoC now states that it will allow the renminbi to appreciate against a basket of major currencies over the next few years, with a view to allowing it to float freely in the future, many analysts believe that China continues to exert significant control over the currency’s valuation.
-This, coupled with changing US interest rates and economic policies under US President Donald Trump, has led to significant fluctuations in the value of USD/CNH over the last few years.
+While the PBoC now states that the renminbi is allowed to float in response to market dynamics, many analysts believe that China continues to exert significant control over the currency’s valuation.

 South African rand (ZAR)